weaveworks/weave/site/plugin/cni-plugin-how-to.md

 ###Installing the Weave Net CNI plugin

-The Weave Net CNI plugin is installed when you run `weave setup`, if it your machine has the directories normally used to host CNI plugins.
+The Weave Net CNI plugin is installed when you run `weave setup`, if your machine has the directories normally used to host CNI plugins.
 To create those directories, run (as root):

     mkdir -p /opt/cni/bin